Japanese people in China

 Japanese people in China (在中日本人, 日裔中國人, also known as Japanese-Chinese or Sino-Japanese) are Japanese expatriates and emigrants and their descendants residing in Greater China.
-In October 2018, there were 171,763 Japanese nationals living in the People's Republic of China (excluding the special administrative regions of Hong Kong and Macau), and 24,280 Japanese nationals living in the Republic of China (Taiwan).
+In October 2018, there were 171,763 Japanese nationals living in the People's Republic of China (including the special administrative regions of Hong Kong and Macau), and 24,280 Japanese nationals living in the Republic of China (Taiwan).

 History

 Kibi no Makibi, Japanese diplomat who lived 17 years in China.

+Japanese Queen Iyo of Yamatai sent 30 Japanese female and male slaves to the Chinese dynasty Cao Wei in China as tribute, along with five thousand white pearls, two large green hooked beads, and twenty pieces of varied brocade with unique patterns, which was presented by the Japanese steward Isako, who escorted Chinese envoy Zhang Zheng back to China from Japan in the year 248.